ADR-010: Persistent ObjectStore — on-disk format

 | 41 | 3 | reserved (zero) |

-Content integrity is verified at read time by recomputing blake3(content[..content_len]) and comparing against header.content_hash.
+Content integrity is verified at read time by reading content through the extent array and recomputing blake3(content[..content_len]) against header.content_hash.
 No separate content checksum — content_hash is the checksum, and it’s what the ObjectStore trait identifies the object by.

 put(obj):